rorokimdim/pp-grid/README.md

 on how a repl is configured, we might need to `println` the output of the function to see the blue color.

-Tables can also be decorated similarly.
+Tables can also be decorated by passing in a sequence of ansi-escape-codes.
 For example,

 ```clojure
 (defn make-colored-table []